 Mornos S.A. ("Mornos"): We purchase plastic yogurt tubs, aluminum yogurt tub tops and other packaging products from Mornos.
 This company is controlled by a company owned by Mr. Athanassios-Kyros Filippou and members of his family.
 Mr. Athanassios Kyros Filippou is the Chairman of the Board of Directors of Mornos and was its Chief Executive Officer until December 6, 2016.
-Our purchases from Mornos totaled \$14.4 million and \$12.8 million for the years ended December 31, 2021 and 2020, respectively.
+Our purchases from Mornos totaled \$13.5 million and \$14.4 million for the years ended December 31, 2022 and 2021, respectively.

 Vis S.A. ("Vis"): We purchase packaging materials from Vis, a public company that is listed on the Athens Exchange.
-Mr. Ioannis Filippou and Hellenic Quality Foods S.A. ("HQF") collectively owned 85.09% of Vis as of December 31, 2021.
+Mr. Ioannis Filippou and a company that he beneficially owns collectively owned 85.74% of Vis as of December 31, 2022.
 Mr. Dimitrios Filippou is the Chairman of the Board and Chief Executive Officer of Vis.
-Our purchases from Vis totaled \$0.9 million both for the years ended December 31, 2021 and 2020.
+Our purchases from Vis totaled \$1.0 million and \$0.9 million for the years ended December 31, 2022 and 2021, respectively.

 EMFI S.A. (formerly Hellenic Milk and Flour Industry S.A.) ("EMFI"): EMFI is controlled by a company owned by Mr. Athanassios-Kyros Filippou and members of his family.
 Mr. Athanassios-Kyros Filippou is the Chairman of the Board of Directors of EMFI.
 Currently, EMFI produces ice cream products, croissants and sweet doughs.
 From time to time, we sell to EMFI various raw materials for its products.
-Purchases from EMFI totaled \$0.0 for both years ended December 31, 2021 and 2020.
-Sales to EMFI totaled \$0.1 million both for the years ended December 31, 2021 and 2020.
+Purchases from EMFI totaled \$0.1 million and \$0.0 million for the years ended December 31, 2022 and 2021, respectively.
+Sales to EMFI totaled \$0.4 million and \$0.1 million for the years ended December 31, 2022 and 2021, respectively.